rinvex/laravel-repositories/README.md

 While it's **recommended** to explicitly set IoC container, repository identifier, and repository model; This package is smart enough to guess any of these required data whenever missing.

 - **IoC Container** `app()` helper is used as a fallback if IoC container instance not provided explicitly.
-- **Repository Identifier** It's recommended to set repository identifier as a doted name like `rinvex.repository.uniqueid`, but if it's missing fully qualified repository class name will be used (actually the result of `get_called_class()` function).
+- **Repository Identifier** It's recommended to set repository identifier as a doted name like `rinvex.repository.uniqueid`, but if it's missing fully qualified repository class name will be used (actually the value of `static::class`).
 - **Repository Model** Conventionally repositories are namespaced like this `Rinvex\Demos\Repositories\ItemRepository`, so corresponding model supposed to be namespaced like this `Rinvex\Demos\Models\Item`.
 That's how this packages guess the model if it's missing according to the [Default Directory Structure](#mandatory-repository-conventions).

 ### Flexible & Granular Caching